trezzuri/erpnext-docs/docs/en/accounts/payment-terms-template.md

 ## 2. How to create a Payment Terms Template

-A Payment Terms Template tells ERPNext how to populate the table in the 'Payment Terms Schedule' section of the sales/purchase document.
+A Payment Terms Template tells SOMA how to populate the table in the 'Payment Terms Schedule' section of the sales/purchase document.

 You should use it if you have a set of standard Payment Terms or for ease of use.